SffeeRoro233/AXION/README.md

 - `lnx-v1.0.0` — First official Linux edition

-Currently tested on **Omarchy** and expected to work on most desktop Linux distributions.
+Tested on **Omarchy** and expected to work on most desktop Linux distributions.

 ## macOS